 The Executive Directors' remuneration packages are based on the performance of the Group and the individual.
 Executive Directors do not receive Directors' fees.
-Non-Executive Directors are paid Directors' fees, determined by the Board based on the effort, time spent and responsibilities of the Independent Directors.
+Non-Executive Directors are paid Directors' fees, determined by the Board based on their effort, time spent and responsibilities.
 The payment is subject to approval of the shareholders at each AGM.
 No individual Director is involved in deciding his own remuneration.